-Under The Insurance Accounts Directive (Lloyd's Syndicate and Aggregate Accounts) Regulations 2008, as amended by The Statutory Auditors and Third Country Auditors Regulations 2017 and the Lloyd's Syndicate Accounting Byelaw (No. 8 of 2005), we are required to report to you if, in our opinion:
+Under the Lloyd's Syndicate Accounting Byelaw (No. 8 of 2005) we are required to report to you if, in our opinion:

-- we have not received all the information and explanations we require for our audit; or - adequate accounting records have not been kept by the Managing Agent in respect of the syndicate; or - the syndicate underwriting year accounts are not in agreement with the accounting records.
+- proper accounting records have not been kept by the Managing Agent in respect of the syndicate; or - the underwriting year financial statements are not in agreement with the accounting records.